galou/Detessellate/Macros/EdgeLoopSelector/README.md

 A FreeCAD macro that automatically selects all edges in a connected loop from a single or dual edge selection.
 Works with both sketches and solid shapes.

+## ⚠️ **This repository is automatically synced from [Detessellate](https://github.com/DesignWeaver3D/Detessellate).**

+**Do not push changes directly to this repo** — they will be overwritten on the next sync.

+To contribute, make changes in the Detessellate repo under `Macros/EdgeLoopSelector/`.

 ## Features

 - **Smart Loop Detection**: Select one edge, get the entire connected loop